Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh-terraform/README.md

 ## Deploy Azure Resources using Terraform

 Terraform will use your Azure CLI login context to deploy the resources into your subscription.

-Login to the Azure CLI and ensure you have selected the proper subscription.
+Login to the Azure CLI.

 ```bash
 az login
 ```

 Optionally set the correct subscription if you have more than one.
+You can list them via `az account list`.

 ```bash
 az account set -s '<YOUR_SUBSCRIPTION_NAME>'